How to Rebuild Your Confidence After a Setback

 • “I feel uncertain.”

-There’s nothing weak about acknowledging your pain.
-It’s a sign of emotional maturity — and the first step to moving through it.
+There’s nothing weak about acknowledging your pain—it’s a sign of emotional maturity.
+Recognizing your feelings is the first step toward moving through them.

 Step 2: Separate the Event From Your Identity